AuReMe/esmecata/README.md

 The `mmseqs_tmp` folder contains the intermediary files of mmseqs2 for each `observation_name`.

-The `reference_proteins` contains one tsv file per `observation_name` and these files contain the clustered proteins kept after clustering process. it is similar to `cluster_founds` but it contains only protein kept after clsutering and threshold.
+The `reference_proteins` contains one tsv file per `observation_name` and these files contain the clustered proteins kept after clustering process. it is similar to `cluster_founds` but it contains only protein kept after clustering and threshold.

 The `reference_proteins_consensus_fasta` contains the consensus proteins associated to an `observation_name` for the cluster kept after clustering process.
-So comapred to the fasta of `fasta_consensus` it is a sublist with only cluster passing the threshold.
+So compared to the fasta of `fasta_consensus` it is a sublist with only cluster passing the threshold.

 The `reference_proteins_representative_fasta` contains the consensus proteins associated to an `observation_name` for the cluster kept after clustering process.
-So comapred to the fasta of `fasta_representative` it is a sublist with only cluster passing the threshold.
+So compared to the fasta of `fasta_representative` it is a sublist with only cluster passing the threshold.

 The `proteome_cluster_tax_id.tsv` file is the same than the one created in `esmecata proteomes`.

 `esmecata_metadata_clustering.json` is a log about the the metadata associated to the command used with esmecata and the dependencies.

-`stat_number_clustering.tsv` is a tabulated file contaning the number of shared proteins found for each observation name.
+`stat_number_clustering.tsv` is a tabulated file containing the number of shared proteins found for each observation name.

 ### EsMeCaTa annotation